gene-git/wg_tool/README.rst

 provides the information required to engage with that peer.
 Each peer section has the public key of of the peer.

-It also provides the
-list of networks that are acceptable to use in communicating with that peer.
+It also provides the list of networks that are acceptable to use in communicating with that peer.
-It as well as any networks that are usable.
 The available networks are typically internal LANs or internet access.
 These is the *AllowedIPs* variable.
-It can be a one network, a comma separated list of networks, or it can be repeated for each network.
+It can be one network, a comma separated list of networks, and it can be repeated.

 Each pair of peers may also share a secret known as a *pre-shared-key* or PSK.
 Wireguard's author, Jason Donenfeld, opines that using this provides an additional